Satyaki: Kurukshetra War

 Satyaki strongly and passionately favors the cause of the Pandavas over the Kauravas in the Kurukshetra War.
 Prior to the war, Satyaki accompanied Krishna to the Kuru capital, with Krishna as the Pandavas' emissary of peace.
 He is a witness to Duryodhana's attempt to arrest Krishna and Krishna's Vishwaroopa form, though he is not mentioned as one of the few persons not blinded by the apparation.
 After talks break down, Satyaki leads the Sivi and Vrishni army to the Pandava's camp.
 While Satyaki, along with others like Chekitana and Syenajita joins the Pandavas, Krishna promises his army to Duryodhana.
 Hence, Yadavas sworn directly to Dwarka like Kritvarma fight for the Kauravas, meaning Satyaki has to fight his kinsmen in the war.
 He provides 1 Akshauhini army to the Pandavas.
 According to Bhishma, he is capable of fighting 12 Atirathis alone.

 During the war, Satyaki is the commander of one akshauhini of the Pandava army.

 2nd day

 On the 2nd day of the war, Satyaki fought with Shakuni.
 Shakuni gave him a fierce battle.
 But Satyaki defeated him.

-12th day

-On the 12th day of Kurukshetra war, Satyaki defeated Karna but spared him remembering Arjuna's oath.
-Drona, Jaydratha and Duryodhana came to rescue him.